 - Knight J

-Jayne welcomes expressions of interest from MA and PhD candidates who are interested in researching Roman literature and history of the late Republic and/or early Principate.
-She is especially keen to supervise research in Roman cultural history, the history of emotions, Cicero, and Seneca the Younger.
+Jayne has supervised research on Roman history, Latin literature, and ancient emotions.
+She welcomes applications from candidates interested in researching Latin literature and Roman cultural history, the history of emotions, Cicero, and Seneca the Younger.

 |PhD||Receptions of Ancient Sexualities||2021|

 |Masters||The "Reality" of Cultural Violence in the Novels of Heinrich Bll|